Battle of Amba Aradam: Battle

 At 8:00 am on 10 February, Badoglio launched the Battle of Amba Aradam.
 Royal Italian Army and Blackshirts led the Italian advance.
-Native Askaris, on which De Bono had leaned so heavily, formed the reserve.
+Native Askaris formed the reserve.
 The Italian I Army Corps and III Army Corps advanced across the Kalamino Plain.
 By nightfall, both corps were established on the banks of the May Gabat River.

-Badoglio was an artilleryman first and last.
-As a result, he fought a gunner's battle.
-His headquarters was also the Italian artillery observation post and about every five minutes scout planes of the Regia Aeronautica went out to circle the front.
+Badoglio 's headquarters was also the Italian artillery observation post and about every five minutes scout planes of the Regia Aeronautica went out to circle the front.
 The planes identified the locations of Ethiopian forces for the Italian gunners.
-But the Ethiopians fighting for Ras Mulugeta were regular drilled and uniformed troops.
-They had artillery too and knew how to use it.

 The Italian scout planes also mapped out the area around Amba Aradam and discovered a weakness in Ras Mulugeta's defences.
 Air photographs showed that an attack from the Plain of Hintalo to the south of Amba Aradam should be uncontested.
 As a result of this discovery, Badoglio planned to encircle Amba Aradam and attack Mulugeta from the rear after his forces linked up at Hintalo.

 On 11 February, the 4th CC.NN.
 Division "3 Gennaio" and the 5th Alpine Division "Pusteria" of the I Army Corps advanced from May Gabat moving towards and around the west side of Amba Aradam.
 At the same time, the III Army Corps moved towards and around the east side of Amba Aradam.
 Too late Ras Mulugeta realized the Italian plan to encircle his positions.